jansenra/angoose/README.md

 #### 5. You are ready to go!

-All the models defined in the `./models` folder will be auto-loaded and readily available for injection into your controller/service/directives etc, just delcare them in the function argument list(We're using `SampleUser` as example here):
+All the models defined in the `./models` folder will be auto-loaded and readily available for injection into your controller/service/directives etc, just declare them in the function argument list(We're using `SampleUser` as example here):

 	angular.module('myapp').controller('UserCtrl', function($scope, SampleUser) {